Find an Item

 Find an Item at the Michigan Law Library

-Find any book, journal, treatise, or other material owned by the University of Michigan Law library using our catalogs.
+Find any book, journal, treatise, or other material owned by the University of Michigan Law library using our catalog.
+Advanced search options, and searching for exams and reserves by course or professor is also available.

 Find an Item at the University of Michigan